Built by someone

 What this site is and isn’t

-Bitcoin Path Quiz is an educational resource.
-The quiz, the guides, the comparison pages — all of it is designed to help you think clearly about your options, not to tell you what to do with your money.
+Bitcoin Path is an educational resource.
+The quiz, the trail guides, the comparison pages, the book samples, Coach Satoshi — all of it is designed to help you think clearly about your options, not to tell you what to do with your money.

 Some links on this site are affiliate links.
 If you click through and make a purchase I may earn a small commission at no cost to you.
 I only link to products I’d genuinely recommend to someone I was helping personally.

 Nothing here is financial advice.
-I'm a long-time Bitcoin holder with a background in business and finance — not a licensed financial advisor.
+I have a background in business and finance and have been studying Bitcoin for over a decade — but I’m not a licensed financial advisor.
 For decisions involving real money, please talk to a qualified professional who knows your specific situation.